 Few professionals advocate for interrupting or stopping an interview midstream, or shouting objections like a defense attorney.
-After all, our goals include maintaining good relations with journalists whom we will inevitably need to approach for future opportunities.
+After all, PR’s goals include maintaining good relations with journalists whom we will inevitably need to approach for future opportunities.

 Yet sometimes the lines blur.
 The job of a PR pro is to help control the narrative.
 When does that mean controlling an interview?
 If an experienced spokesperson says too much or blurts out the wrong thing on the record, should the PR rep step in to correct it?